wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/configuration_assessment/how-it-works.rst

 - Storing the new results at the databases.
 - Alert generation.

-The checking files can contain rules for verifying that a process is running, a file exists, or if a file contains an specific pattern.
+The checking files can contain rules for verifying that a process is running, a file exists, or if a file contains a specific pattern.
 In addition, there is a main block that specifies the requirements needed to pass the tests.